tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 }
 ```

 What's going on here?
-Every hash value looks the same!?
+Both hash value looks the same!?

 This is the result of using the **single object** for all default values.
 When we are setting a new key in the hash we set it to default to an array.
 However, rather than getting a new array each time, we get the **same** array.
 Another way to think about this could be something like: